mulshankar/TrafficSignClassifier_Sankar/ReadMe_Sankar.md

 **Model validation on new images obtained from Google**

-- While the above experiment was performed on the german traffic sign data set, it will be very interesting to evaluate model performance on new images obtained from just a simple google image search
+- While the above experiment was performed on the german traffic sign data set, it was interesting to evaluate model performance on new images obtained from just a simple google image search
 - The 5 images downloaded were sanitized to a format similar to training data i.e 32x32 pixels with R,G and B channels
 - The 5 traffic signs chosen for this test is shown below